macrisconstantine/celestial-bodies-database/README.md

 # celestial-bodies-database
 The first required project of the Relational Database Certification from freeCodeCamp.
-- This database was created entirely in bash using postgresql.
+- This database was created entirely in bash using PostgreSQL.